She was 'everything you'd want your daughter or friend to be.' Here's what we know about the Michigan State University shooting victims - KESQ

 Martin said it’s too early to give a long-term prognosis on their conditions.

 “They’re all under the care of trauma and critical care teams here,” Martin said.
-“Some are more critical than others, but again, it’s quite early in their in their recovery from this event.”
+“Some are more critical than others, but again, it’s quite early…in their recovery from this event.”

 The-CNN-Wire